 Ages ago I was asked to do a post about my style evolution.
 This is a subject I’ve eluded to and touched on briefly here and there, but this month on Instagram brought The Vintage Fashion Challenge – an Instagram challenge with daily prompts about vintage style.
 One of the prompts was “Style Evolution” and I was forced to pen a short version.
 Today I bring you the long form version.

 First, I am sad to say this post won’t have nearly as many photos of my style evolution as I would like.
-There are very few photos of me as a teenager, as my teen years were the budding years of digital photography.
+There are very few photos of me as a teenager, as my teen years was the budding era of digital photography.
 I honestly took more photos of other people than had my picture taken.
-I’m not sure if that was due to the bout of self-loathing I had, or I didn’t trust people with my camera, as I used my dad’s 70s Minolta, or what…I don’t know.
+I’m not sure if that was due to the bout of self-loathing I had, or that I didn’t trust people with my camera, as I used my dad’s 70s Minolta, or what…I don’t know.
 So, like I said, this is a long form post, which means it’s pretty word heavy.
 Oh, and the photos you do get, please forgive the poor quality.
+So…here we go…

 Many of the classic car shows I attended with my dad also had vendors.
 I bought clothing that had pin-ups, flames and pinstripe designs, because I thought these were the closest I was going to get to the looks I craved.
 But still I wasn’t content.
 I remember lamenting to my mother one day about how I wanted to dress like Marilyn Munster from The Munsters, or Jeannie from I Dream of Jeannie in her post-wedding outfits, and eventually my mother hauled out some old suitcases and inside were a variety of late 60s and early 70s garments.
 I remember wearing a plum wool number of hers for an 8th grade choir recital, which I still have.